Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: Additional Implementation Details

 \subsection{Implementation}

 \myparagraph{General Settings.} Our method is training-free and therefore does not require dataset partitioning.
 To ensure a fair comparison with the trained networks, we conduct evaluations on the fixed test sets of MoNuSeg and CPM17.
 For TNBC, we randomly split the data with an 80/20 ratio for training and testing.
 The PanNuke dataset partition follows the predefined folds provided in its official release.
 All experiments are performed on a single NVIDIA GeForce RTX 4090 GPU with 24 GB of memory.
 Each experiment is repeated three times, and the average performance is reported.
+For clarity and reproducibility, the detailed default settings are summarized in Table~\ref{tab:sup_default_config}.

 \myparagraph{Baseline Reproduction.} For baseline model comparison, we use the official source code released by the authors on GitHub and follow the recommended configurations in the original publications.
 U-Net predictions are converted into instance segmentation masks using the watershed algorithm.
 For baselines that require user input, prompts are generated from the ground truth when no automatic prompt generation mechanism is available.
 Note that we employ automatic grid-point prompting rather than ground-truth point prompts for the vanilla SAM model.
 All reported numbers correspond to our reproduced results.